jsdw/jsdw.github.io/content/posts/authenticating-users/index.md

 There are technical limits to password size, but there shouldn't be anything wrong with a password that is a couple of hundred characters in length.

-[This Page][troy-hunt-auth] covers a bunch of useful bits and is well worth a read.
+[This Page][troy-hunt-auth] covers a bunch of useful bits in this area and is well worth a read.

 # Sessions and JWTs